|

 To the absolute astonishment of a large number of police officers and

-employees by the F.B.I.
-His death is UNQUESTIONABLY the most
+F.B.I.
+His death is UNQUESTIONABLY the most important sidelight of

 It's dangerous to know too much.

-McVeigh, one of the two accused of being responsible for the bombing,
+trial of Timothy McVeigh, one of the two accused of being responsible for

-Immediately, it became obvious to Officer Yeakey that a number of things
+Story: Immediately, it became obvious to Officer Yeakey that a number of things about the

-about the "bombing" just didn't add up.
-If this was a
+"bombing" just didn't add up.
+If this was a terrorist bombing,

-after the fact?
-And where had all of the ATF & FBI agents come in
+And where had all of the ATF & FBI agents come in so quickly outside

-so quickly outside the building (most relatively unharmed) when he'd first
+the building (most relatively unharmed) when he'd first gotten there as

 The Murder of Oklahoma City Police

-was NEVER properly investigated according to the basic standards of
+investigated according to the basic standards of criminal law.

-criminal law.
-Consequently, his death was erroneously ruled a suicide
+Consequently, his death was erroneously ruled a suicide vs. an unsolved

 Public Officials Accessories to OKC